AI for the Life Sciences

 The handbook is written for several overlapping audiences.
 The shared question is: when does an AI output deserve experimental attention?

-Role What You Need From This Handbook
+Role Primary Need From This Handbook

 Biotechnology team lead Build-vs-buy framing; license diligence; what the open-source alternatives are when a frontier release is restricted